Pex2892/PETAL/README.md

 After completing an analysis, to view the final output just open the index.html file located in the "demo" folder.

-# How to resolve the errors
+# How to resolve the common errors

 ### bz2 error
 When trying to execute the python script, if the following error occurs: